QwikDev/qwik/CONTRIBUTING.md

 # CONTRIBUTING

+Make sure you have installed [Rust](https://www.rust-lang.org/it/tools/install).

+> On Windows, Rust requires [C++ build tools](https://visualstudio.microsoft.com/it/visual-cpp-build-tools/).
+You can also select _Desktop development with C++_
+> while installing Visual Studio.

-To build Qwik for local development, first install the dev dependencies using [yarn](https://yarnpkg.com/)):
+To build Qwik for local development, first install the dev dependencies using [yarn](https://yarnpkg.com/):

 ```
 yarn